-team of researchers from U.S. insurer FM Global watches Aas a devastating fire races through a new, state-of-the-art mega-distribution center.
-In under two minutes, intense flames reach seven stories, incinerating inventory worth tens of millions of dollars.
-Yet for all the destruction, this conflagration is completely under control-and helpful.
-It s a precisely detailed simulation on one of the world's most powerful supercomputers, Titan, at DOE's Oak Ridge Leadership Computing Facility (OLCF).
+🙏 team of researchers from U.S. insurer FM Global watched as a devastating fire raced through a new, state-of-the-art mega-distribution center.
+In under two minutes, intense flames reached seven stories, incinerating inventory worth tens of millions of dollars.
+Yet for all the destruction, this conflagration was completely under control-and helpful.
+It was a precisely detailed simulation on what was at the time one of the world's most powerful supercomputers, Titan, at DOE's Oak Ridge Leadership Computing Facility (OLCF).

-Results from this first-of-its-kind virtual fire modeling have let FM Global, one of the world's largest property and casualty insurers, better protect clients and save tens of millions of dol in payouts.
+Results from this first-of-its-kind virtual fire modeling have let FM Global, one of the world's largest property and casualty insurers, better protect clients and save tens of millions of dollars in payouts.